 Cook the Pasta

 Add pasta to boiling water and stir occasionally until tender, 11-13 minutes.

 Cook the Chicken

 Add chicken to hot pan and cook until well-browned and chicken reaches a minimum internal temperature of 165 degrees, 5-7 minutes per side.

 Make the Croutons

-In a mixing bowl, combine mayonnaise, garlic, white wine vinegar, half the remaining Parmesan (reserve remaining for garnish), and ¼ cup water until well-mixed.
-Season with a pinch of pepper.
+In a mixing bowl, combine mayonnaise, garlic, white wine vinegar, half the remaining Parmesan (reserve remaining for garnish), ¼ cup water, and a pinch of pepper.

 Add romaine, tomato, croutons, and cooked pasta to dressing and combine.
 Alternatively, serve dressing on side to control amount.

 Plate dish as pictured on front of card, garnishing with remaining Parmesan.
 Bon appétit!